janscience/adaptationprimer/sparse/README.md

 during the stimulus and the other ones are suppressed in their firing, but only during the stimulation.

+Lateral inhibition removes spatial redundancies by subtracting the activity form neighboring neurons that most likely have similar responses.

 ![inhibition](sparse-inhibition.png)

 > Change the profile for the inhibition.